 Below are links to some of the many summer camp programs I found online:

 The Main Line Chinese Culture Center just outside Philidelphia, Pennsylvania offers camp curriculum on Chinese-American culture with a focus on developing productive future relationships with the people of China.

 The camp is designed to broaden the children’s understanding and appreciation for Chinese language, culture, history, arts and customs.

 If it’s French summer camps you’re looking for, check to see if your local chapter of L’Alliance Française offers one.
-L’Alliance Française de Chicago offers this wonderful camp.
+L’Alliance Française of Greater Orlando offers this wonderful camp.

 Also, look to your local university language departments for language & culture-themed summer camps.

 Like this German-themed summer camp sponsored by University of Arizona.